Rise in renewals - the office market trend taking shape in 2026 | SHB

 By Team SHB

-1 | The financial rationale for staying put is shifting, particularly for larger occupiers.
+1 | The financial case for staying is shifting

 Quick playbook for occupiers choosing to stay put